rcdelfin/meteor-chat-bubbles/README.md

+This package is based on packages [kristerv:chat-bubbles](https://atmospherejs.com/kristerv/chat-bubbles).

+Upgrades for Less & Meteor.

+The package is compatible with Meteor 1.3.1.

 [DEMO](http://chat-bubbles.meteor.com)

 ChatBubbles is a [Meteor.js](http://meteor.com) chat app that enables you to talk to your potential customers.
 Basically you can have a **chat bubble for the guests** on the front page: